-Manta [50] was built by the same group responsible for Orca (see Section 5.2.11 below).
-Based on their experience with JavaParty, they implemented an RMI that is improved still farther over that of JavaParty [38].
+Manta [39] was built by the same group responsible for Orca (see below).
+Based on their experience with JavaParty, they implemented an RMI that is improved still farther over that of JavaParty [27].
 This RMI's efficiency arises in large part from abandoning the official Sun protocol in favor of a more compact, but less versatile, protocol.
 Hence, a Manta system has to detect whether it is connected to another Manta system, allowing it to use the compact protocol, or not, forcing it to use the standard Sun RMI protocol.
 Much of Manta's performance improvement derives from their implementation of a native compiler, and the whole-program analysis used by that compiler.
 Furthermore, the compiler takes special actions when compiling RMI code so that JNI (Java Native Interface) calls are avoided.
 In fact, communication is inlined into the code, increasing the speed and responsiveness of the system still further.

-As with JavaParty, Manta's approach is not portable across JVMs, so is not used in Kan.
+Manta's approach is not portable across JVMs, so is not used in Kan.